Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Introduction

-Approximating the Rashomon set by ellipsoids enables us to solve many practical challenges of GAMs through efficient convex optimization.
-We first use our Rashomon set approximation to study the importance of variables among a set of well-performing models, called \textit{variable importance range}.
-This is essentially the Model Class Reliance, which measures the variable importance of models in the Rashomon set \cite{fisher2019all}; previously, ranges of variance importance have been studied only for linear models \cite{fisher2019all} and tree models \citep{xin2022exploring,smith2020model}.
+More importantly, using the maximum volume inscribed ellipsoid enables us to solve many practical challenges of GAMs through efficient convex optimization.
+We first use it to study the importance of variables among a set of well-performing models, called \textit{variable importance range}.
+This is essentially the Model Class Reliance, which measures the variable importance of models in the Rashomon set \cite{fisher2019all,laberge2021partial}; previously, ranges of variable importance have been studied only for linear models \cite{fisher2019all} and tree models \cite{xin2022exploring,smith2020model}.
 We also show how to efficiently use the ellipsoid approximation to search for near-optimal models with monotonicity constraints.
 The Rashomon set empowers users to be able to arbitrarily manipulate models.
 As users edit models, their edits are either already in the Rashomon set (which we can check easily) or they can easily be projected back into the Rashomon set using the technique in Section \ref{sec:proj}.
 Thus, being able to approximate the full Rashomon set for GAMs brings users entirely new functionality, going way beyond what one can do with just a set of diverse models \cite{danna2007generating,ahanor2022diversitree, hara2017enumerate, hara2018approximate,ruggieri2017enumerating, ruggieri2019complete,kissel2021forward}.
 Also, the ability to sample GAMs efficiently from the approximated Rashomon set allows us to investigate whether the variations or sudden changes observed in a single model are indicative of true patterns in the dataset or simply random fluctuations.

-Since our work provides the first method for constructing Rashomon sets for sparse GAMs, there is no direct prior work.
-There has been prior work on related problems, such as constructing Rashomon sets for decision trees \cite{xin2022exploring}, and the Rashomon sets for linear regression are simply described by ellipsoids \cite{SemenovaRuPa2022}; Rashomon sets for linear regression models have been used for decision making \citep{tulabandhula2014robust}, robustness of estimation \citep{coker2021theory}, and holistic understanding of variable importance \citep{fisher2019all,dong2020exploring,xin2022exploring}.
-Our work will allow these types of studies to generalize to GAMs.
+Since our work provides the first method for constructing Rashomon sets for sparse GAMs, there is no direct prior work; this is a novel problem.
+There has been prior work on related problems, such as constructing Rashomon sets for decision trees \cite{xin2022exploring}, and the Rashomon sets for linear regression are simply described by ellipsoids \cite{SemenovaRuPa2022}; Rashomon sets for linear regression models have been used for decision making \cite{tulabandhula2014robust}, robustness of estimation \cite{coker2021theory}, and holistic understanding of variable importance \cite{fisher2019all,dong2020exploring}.
+Our work allows these types of studies to generalize to GAMs.